lukemccrea/FreeSubdomains/README.md

 We love it when people contribute to our growing list!
 If you know of a website to add, create a pull request and add it to the end of the table with any requirements it may have.

+In order for a website to be approved, make sure it is not on our [denied list](https://github.com/lukemccrea/FreeSubdomains/main/DENIED.md) and lets you get your own subdomain at no cost.
+It also must let you use your own custom website and cannot be a website builder (eg. Wix.com).

 # Contributers
 <img src="https://contrib.rocks/image?repo=lukemccrea/freesubdomains" />